mrainboldt/BatchHandler/README.md

 # BatchHandler
-A way to let Admins manage their batch classes.
+A way to let Salesforce Admins manage their batch classes.

 ## A few notes...
 ### How to call a class implementing BatchHandler